 Learn More About Jane Calmes

 Jane Calmes was born in Coffeyville, Kansas, and spent her youth in Neodesha, Kansas.
 She attended Kansas University and later graduated Magna Cum Laude from Wichita State University in 1980 with a Bachelor of Science degree in Health Science/Dental Hygiene.
 Jane was an accomplished dental hygienist and loved working with the public, all the while providing a necessary service with gentle thoroughness, for which she was noted.
 She married Mark Calmes in 1980 and together they had four children.
 Jane was also an ALS hero, having fought the disease for eight years through pure grit and determination.
 The family formed a very successful Walk to Defeat ALS team in her honor named Jane’s Angels.
-The team is now in its 10th year.
+The team was formed in 2010 and continues today.
 Jane passed away peacefully at home on August 16, 2017, in the arms of her husband and surrounded by her loving family.

 A Note from Mark Calmes